The best database to use for identifying dissertations is ProQuest Dissertations and Theses Global.

 Penn Libraries keeps a print copy of most doctoral dissertations completed at Penn, with call numbers constructed from the awarding program's Library of Congress class and a class number that puts dissertations at the very beginning of the numbering sequence (for example, Social Work dissertations can be found at HV001).
 Within that call number, individual dissertations are arranged by year of award and then alphabetically by author's last name.

-Dissertations may be searchable in Franklin by author name, or by including "Penn Dissertations" or "Penn Theses", as well as an academic subject.
+Dissertations may be searchable in the catalog by author name, or by including "Penn Dissertations" or "Penn Theses", as well as an academic subject.
 Here is an example of a subject search for dissertations in History.

 We do not collect masters theses, though academic departments sometimes keep them.